trumans/treehouse-portfolio/README.md

 ### /project/... ###

-The /project route searches the project data for an id that is equal to the URL segment following /project.
-If one is found the project data is passed to the project.pug template to render the project page.
-If a project is not found then the catch-all handler generates a 404 error.
+The /project route searches the project data for an id that is the same as the URL segment following /project/.
+If one is found the project data is passed to the project.pug template for rendering the project page.
+If a project is not found the catch-all handler generates a 404 error.

 ### /error ###

-Throw an error 400.
+Throws an error 400.
 Included to verify general error handler.

 ### not-defined routes ###